ryanra/rust/src/doc/rust.md

   second decimal literal.
 * A single _decimal literal_ followed by an _exponent_.

-By default, a floating-point literal has a generic type, but will fall back to `f64`.
+By default, a floating-point literal has a generic type, and, like integer literals, the type must be uniquely determined from the context.
 A floating-point literal may be followed (immediately, without any spaces) by a _floating-point suffix_, which changes the type of the literal.
 There are two floating-point suffixes: `f32`, and `f64` (the 32-bit and 64-bit
 floating point types).